PhucHuwu/IoT_Project/README.md

 Backend will run at `http://localhost:5000`

+**API Documentation**: Available at `http://localhost:5000/docs/`

 ### Frontend Setup

 Frontend consists of static files served by Flask backend.
 No additional dependencies required.

+The frontend is automatically served by the Flask backend at `http://localhost:5000/`

 ### Hardware Setup